We have five factories and 19 years of experience in plant extracts

 4. Anti-Inflammatory Action: Inflammation is a common factor in many cardiovascular diseases.
 Citrus bioflavonoids have been shown to possess anti-inflammatory properties, which can help reduce inflammation in the cardiovascular system and decrease the risk of heart disease.

 5. Cholesterol Management: High cholesterol levels can contribute to the development of atherosclerosis and heart disease.
-Some research indicates that Citrus bioflavonoids may help to regulate cholesterol levels, thereby reducing the risk of cardiovascular problems.
+Some research indicates that citrus bioflavonoids may help to regulate cholesterol levels, thereby reducing the risk of cardiovascular problems.

 6. Enhanced Endothelial Function: The endothelium is the inner lining of blood vessels that plays a critical role in vascular health.
 Citrus bioflavonoids have been found to improve endothelial function, which is essential for maintaining healthy blood vessels and preventing cardiovascular diseases.